hashicorp/terraform/website/docs/language/workspaces/via-backends.html.md

 ## Workspace Internals

-Workspaces are technically equivalent to renaming your state file.
+Workspaces via state backends are technically equivalent to renaming your state file.
 They aren't any more complex than that.
 Terraform wraps this simple notion with a set of protections and support for remote state.

 For local state, Terraform stores the workspace states in a directory called `terraform.tfstate.d`.
 This directory should be treated similarly to